Sieyalixnet/NC-Viewer/README.md

 You should setup the Rust, tauri environment first if you want to build them.
 ### Build

+It will take long time because it download a lot of dependencies. **Please follow the guide in tauri to setup the environment.**

 ```shell
 pnpm b
 ```